(05/2025) Nature Communications: Control of spatiotemporal activation of organ-specific vagal fibers by interferential stimulation

 Fall 2019

-The TNP lab is represented by 3 posters at this year's Neuroscience conference.:
+The TNP lab was represented by 3 posters at this year's Neuroscience conference, that took place in Chicago, IL:

-1. Directional biasing of vagal fiber activation using anodal block waveforms
+Directional biasing of vagal fiber activation using anodal block waveforms, poster by Umair Ahmed et al; Abstract

-2. Vagus nerve stimulation and induced cortical plasticity in non-human primates
+Vagus nerve stimulation and induced cortical plasticity in non-human primates, poster by Irene Rembado et al; Abstract

-3. In-vitro mechanical and electrical validation of a flexible microelectrode
+In-vitro mechanical and electrical validation of a flexible microelectrode, poster by Romil Modi et al; Abstract

 Fall 2019

-On October 5, at 9 AM (local time), Stavros Zanos will speak on using closed-loop neurostimulation to modulate dynamic physiological processes in a responsive and adaptive manner.
+On October 5, Stavros Zanos spoke in Napa, CA, on using closed-loop neurostimulation to modulate dynamic physiological processes in a responsive and adaptive manner.
 Two applications will be discussed in more detail: induction of neuroplasticity in the central nervous system using cortical stimulation, and control of cardiac function within a desired range of parameters using vagus nerve stimulation.

 Fall 2019

-On September 5, at 6 pm(local time), Stavros Zanos will speak on the biology and engineering challenges, and ways to address them, that arise from 2 of the main requirements for a real-time bidirectional interface with the central and peripheral nervous system: the semi-real-time operation of a closed-loop system that records, analyzes and stimulates, and the maintenance of a reliable chronic interface with the nervous tissue.
+In the conference that took place in Donostia-San Sebastian, Spain (September 5, 2019), Stavros Zanos spoke on the biology and engineering challenges, and ways to address them, that arise from 2 of the main requirements for a real-time bidirectional interface with the central and peripheral nervous system: the semi-real-time operation of a closed-loop system that records, analyzes and stimulates, and the maintenance of a reliable chronic interface with the nervous tissue.

 Summer 2019

-On July 27, at 11AM (local time), Yao-Chuan Chang, post-doc at the TNP lab, will speak on a methodology to stimulate and record evoked potentials from the vagus nerve in rats, and to suppress non-neural components of these recordings (ECG, muscle activity, stimulus artifacts).
+In the conference that took place in Berlin, Germany, on July 27, Yao-Chuan Chang, post-doc at the TNP lab, discussed a methodology to stimulate and record evoked potentials from the vagus nerve in rats, and to suppress non-neural components of these recordings (ECG, muscle activity, stimulus artifacts).
 Such evoked potentials can quantify the recruitment of different types of nerve fibers by VNS and therefore used to optimize VNS therapies.

 Spring 2019

-On Tuesday, May 7, Stavros Zanos will discuss the principles of and new techniques for fiber-specific VNS and its application in the treatment of cardiovascular diseases.
+On May 7, Stavros Zanos discussed the principles of and new techniques for fiber-specific VNS and its application in the treatment of cardiovascular diseases.

 Spring 2019